DEPICT-RH/hedyPET/reconstructions/README.md

 These parameter files can be used with Siemens E7 reconstruction software to process listmode data (.ptd files) with identical settings to the original dataset reconstructions.

-> **Note**: Subject sub-017's dynamic data was reconstructed using these E7 parameters instead of the scanner's clinical software.
+> **Note**: Subject sub-017's acdynPSF image was reconstructed using E7 instead of the scanner's clinical software.